 - Rabbit hutch/run

-Some materials not accepted as part of the bulky uplift service can be taken to
+Some materials not accepted as part of the bulky uplift service can be taken to our recycling centres.

 Frequently asked questions

 - How can I organise a bulky uplift?

 - Where should I leave my items for collection?

 - Can items be collected from inside my house?